Thriving Nonprofit Workforce Initiative

 Thrive and Silicon Valley Council of Nonprofits (SVCN) released the joint 2023 Regional Nonprofit Report for San Mateo and Santa Clara Counties, which highlights workforce development as an "existential threat" to nonprofits, given recruitment and retention challenges exacerbated by conditions in our region, such as the affordable housing crisis.

 In response, Thrive launched the Thriving Nonprofit Workforce Initiative with the support of the Chan Zuckerberg Initiative to develop innovative solutions to some of these challenges.
-We have also recruited a Steering Committee composed of nonprofit leaders, workforce development specialists, creatives, academics, and more to guide us.
+The Initiative is also guided by a cross-sector Steering Committee composed of nonprofit leaders, workforce development specialists, creatives, academics, and more.

 Thriving Nonprofit Workforce Initiative Goals: